arangodb/arangodb/Documentation/Books/Cookbook/AQL/MigratingGraphFunctionsTo3.md

 See `GRAPH_VERTICES` on how to transform examples to AQL FILTER.
 Apply the filter on the edge variable `e`.

 However this is a bit more complicated as it interferes with the global uniqueness check.
-For edgeExamples it is sufficent when any edge pointing to the neighbor matches the filter.
+For edgeExamples it is sufficient when any edge pointing to the neighbor matches the filter.
 Using `{uniqueVertices: 'global'}` first picks any edge randomly.
 Than it checks against this edge only.
 If we know there are no vertex pairs with multiple edges between them we can use the simple variant which is save:

 ```